 Is the kangaroo I buy in the supermarket fresh?

 Absolutely!
-Gourmet Game kangaroo meat products are processed fresh at our processing facility in Adelaide.
+K-ROO kangaroo meat products are processed fresh at our processing facility in Adelaide.
 They are then distributed fresh to supermarkets nationally.

 How long can I store fresh kangaroo meat for in the fridge once I’ve opened the packaging?

 Once opened, consume within 2 days or freeze.

 How should I cook kangaroo mince?

 Kangaroo mince must be cooked thoroughly and can be cooked just like other minces.
 Kangaroo mince is a low fat alternative in bolognese, lasagne, burgers, meatballs and savoury mince dishes.